ebf/spring-granular-permissions/README.md

 #### Gathering permissions

 SGP scans the configured app package for `ProtectedResource`s and their `Permission`s.
-Once it finds a `Permission` it stores it into the configured `PermissionModel`'s `PermissionNameField`.
+Once it finds a `Permission` it stores it into the JPA Entity that implements the `PermissionModel` interface.

 This process happens at every app startup.
 This makes for a very nice experience when new features are added that should be protected, they are automatically picked up and ready.